University of Aberdeen: Foresterhill

 The university's Foresterhill Campus is located approximately 1.75 km to the east of the Old Aberdeen campus and is home to the university's Life Sciences and Medicine facilities.
 It is co-located with Aberdeen Royal Infirmary, Royal Aberdeen Children's Hospital and Aberdeen Maternity Hospital, all teaching hospitals operated by regional health board NHS Grampian.
 The campus accommodates the School of Medicine, Medical Science and Nutrition; the School of Psychology; and the School of Biological Sciences.
 It also includes the Rowett Institute of Nutrition and Health, the Institute of Medical Sciences, Institute of Applied Health Sciences, Institute of Dentistry, and Institute of Education for Medical & Dental Sciences.

 The Foresterhill site is managed jointly with NHS Grampian.
 The university has had a presence at Foresterhill since around 1938, and the management of the site was formalised in 1997 by the completion of an operational agreement between the two parties.

 Doha, Qatar

 A new campus in Doha, Qatar was established in May 2017.
 Known as AFG College with the University of Aberdeen, it is a partnership with Al Faleh Group for Educational and Academic Services (AFG).
 The courses currently offered are accounting, finance and business management.
-The campus Principal is Brian Buckley and Dean is Russell Williams.
-A new campus is expected to open in September 2022 with a 4,000 student capacity.
+The campus Principal is Brian Buckley.